Digital PCR Principle

 Until recently, digital PCR was performed using PCR plates.
 This process was labor-intensive and reagent consuming- limiting its use for routine analysis.

-Latest advances in microfluidics enable massive automated partitioning of DNA sample in hundreds to millions of nano- or pico-liter scale compartments.
-Digital PCR array chips, splitting the sample in hundreds of microfluidic wells, combined with real-time PCR machine was the first digital platform developed.
+The latest advances in microfluidics enable massive automated partitioning of DNA sample in hundreds to millions of nano- or pico-liter scale compartments.
+Digital PCR array chips, splitting the sample in hundreds of microfluidic wells, combined with real-time PCR machines was the first digital platform developed.

 An even higher throughput partitioning was obtained with a water-in-oil emulsion.
 Using microfluidic circuits and surfactant chemistry, thousands to millions of monodispersed partitions containing template DNA and PCR reagents can be generated, thermocycled, and then analyzed using automated partition flow-cytometers or scanners.